conductor-oss/conductor/docs/docs/configuration/eventhandlers.md

 {
     "action": "fail_task",
     "fail_task": {
-      "workflowId": "${source.externalId.workflowId}",
+      "workflowId": "${workflowId}",
       "taskRefName": "task_1",
       "output": {
-        "response": "${source.result}"
+        "response": "${result}"
       }
     },
     "expandInlineJSON": true
 }
 ```
-Input for starting a workflow and output when completing / failing task follows the same [expressions](/metadata/#wiring-inputs-and-outputs) used for wiring workflow inputs.
+Input for starting a workflow and output when completing / failing task follows the same [expressions](/configuration/workflowdef/#wiring-inputs-and-outputs) used for wiring workflow inputs.

 !!!info "Expanding stringified JSON elements in payload"
 	`expandInlineJSON` property, when set to true will expand the inlined stringified JSON elements in the payload to JSON documents and replace the string value with JSON document.